-Historic Environment Skills is a Heritage Lottery Funded project that will offer hands on training in skills needed to maintain and protect the historic environment in Lincolnshire and the wider East Midlands region.
+Historic Environment Skills is a National Lottery Heritage Funded project that will offer hands on training in skills needed to maintain and protect the historic environment in Lincolnshire and the wider East Midlands region.
 Delivered through a partnership between Lincolnshire County Council’s Heritage Skills Centre, Heritage Trust of Lincolnshire and Lincoln Cathedral, 20 bursaries will be on offer over four years.
 They aim to allow those who have a genuine interest in the historic environment but have little experience the chance to gain the traditional and specialist skills needed to pursue a career following a 12 or 18 month traineeship.
 In addition to the bursary funded traineeships, the project hopes to engage with as many people as possible at events and will have taster sessions on offer in traditional skills identified in the project.

 Current skills identified in the project for bursary funded traineeships currently include: archaeology, joinery, stone masonry, lime plastering, traditional roofing, managing a buildings preservation project and community engagement.

 For more information about Historic Environment Skills please email: HES@lincolnshire.gov.uk

 Make sure to fill in our Expression of Interest form and send it back to us.
 You’ll be the first to know about the new traineeships and how to apply for them.

 Historic Environment Skills (HES) has been running since 2018 and has so far had eleven individuals begin placements in a range of skills essential in caring for and preserving the historic environment!